 Additional Mathematics (OCR) is a level 3 FSMQ (Free-Standing Mathematics Qualification) aimed at able year 11 students.

-Additional Mathematics is an Advanced Free Standing Mathematics Qualification (FSMQ) which qualifies for UCAS and performance table points.
+Additional Mathematics is a Level 3 Free Standing Mathematics Qualification (FSMQ) which qualifies for UCAS and performance table points.
 It is suitable for a two year programme of GCSE Mathematics and Additional Mathematics for able students at KS4, completing both courses at the end of Year 11.
 This would have several benefits:

 The applications have been chosen to provide a taste of each of the three major strands of applied mathematics that students may meet at AS level and beyond: Mechanics, Statistics and Decision & Discrete Mathematics.
 The full specification is published on the OCR website.
-This includes Notes, Notation and Exclusions to accompany the Competence statements.
 There is also a considerable amount of information about the scheme as a whole and its assessment.

 Online resources are available to support the teaching and learning of Additional Mathematics in our Integral virtual learning environment.
 For more information please see our Additional Mathematics resources page.

 You may find the following links to other pages on our website and external websites useful:

 Formulae from the specification